-A dulcimer or bourdon is a plank zither from central and Eastern Europe.
+A plucked dulcimer is a plank zither from central and Eastern Europe.

 Make a wooden sound box.
-Add strings.
-Plus some pins.
+Add pegs and strings.

 And now it’s a dulcimer.